Timber French doors repair | Period door repair

 The different types of French windows

-So, patio and French doors are the same thing, but are there different styles of French doors?
-Well, yes, there is, just as there are different styles of patio doors.
+So, patio and French doors are the same thing, but are there different styles of doors?
+Well, yes, there are, just as there are different styles of patio doors.
 Here is a brief overview of the different styles of these doors.

 interior french doors